Finnair

 Finnair Plc (Finnair Oyj, Finnair Abp) is the flag carrier and largest full-service legacy airline of Finland, with headquarters in Vantaa on the grounds of Helsinki Airport, its hub.
 Finnair and its subsidiaries dominate both domestic and international air travel in Finland.
-Its major shareholder is the government of Finland, which owns 55.9% of its shares.
-Finnair is a member of the Oneworld airline alliance.
+The majority shareholder is the Finnish State, which owns 55.68% of shares through the Prime Minister's Office.
+Finnair is a member of Oneworld alliance.
 Founded in 1923, Finnair is one of the oldest airlines in continuous operation and is consistently listed as one of the safest in the world.
 The company's slogans are Designed for you and The Nordic Way.

 History

 Founding

 In 1923, consul Bruno Lucander founded Finnair as Aero O/Y (Aero Ltd).
 The company code, "AY", stands for Aero Osake-yhtiö ("yhtiö" means "company" in Finnish).
 Lucander had previously run the Finnish operations of the Estonian airline Aeronaut.
 In mid 1923, he concluded an agreement with Junkers Flugzeugwerke AG to provide aircraft and technical support in exchange for a 50% ownership in the new airline.
 The charter establishing the company was signed in Helsinki on 12 September 1923, and the company was entered into the trade register on 11 December 1923.
 The first flight was on 20 March 1924, from Helsinki to Tallinn, Estonia, on a Junkers F.13 aircraft equipped with floats.
 The seaplane service ended in 1936 following the construction of the first aerodromes in Finland.